When it comes to grocery shopping, applications like Instacart can be a cost-effective way to avoid doing it yourself.

 In this article, we’ll walk through the process of building your own grocery delivery platform - without touching a single line of code.
 If you’ve ever wanted to replicate your own version of Instacart, this tutorial is perfect for you.

-Steps to build your Instacart clone with no code include:
+The steps to building your Instacart clone with no code include:

 To get started, you’ll need a Bubble account (sign up here - it’s free).
 We also recommend completing our introductory lessons, which will guide you through the step-by-step process of the most common Bubble features.
 This will help you get a running start when building your Instacart clone.